YannickJadoul/Parselmouth/README.md

     EXCLUDES='--exclude="*.xcodeproj" --exclude="Icon*" --exclude=".*" --exclude="*kanweg*"'
     alias praat-build="( cd ~/praats &&\
         rsync -rptvz $ORIGINAL_SOURCES/ $EXCLUDES . &&\
-        cp makefiles/makefile.defs.linux.pulse makefile.defs &&\
+        cp makefiles/makefile.defs.linux.pulse-clang makefile.defs &&\
         make -j15 )"
     alias praat="~/praats/praat"
     alias praat-run="praat-build && praat"

-(In OrbStack, Praat will not have a GUI, so try `praat-run --version` instead, and test later on a Linux computer or Linux virtual machine.)
+In OrbStack, if you don’t have a GUI, try `praat-run --version` instead;
+but note that you can have a GUI by running XQuartz.
+With XQuartz running, you type something like `xhost +192.168.1.99` (if that’s the local IP address of your computer) into the XQuartz terminal window (or put `xhost +192.168.1.99` and `exec quartz-wm` into your `.xinitrc` file), and type something like `export DISPLAY=192.168.1.99:0` (depending on your local IP address) in your OrbStack window (or into your `.bashrc` file), followed by `praat` into your OrbStack window;
+the Praat-for-Linux Objects and Picture windows will then show up on your Mac screen.

-On our 2023 Mac, building Praat this way takes 63 seconds for the ARM64 edition and 150 seconds (under emulation) for the Intel64 edition (optimization level O3).
+On our 2023 Mac, building Praat this way from scratch takes 42 seconds for the ARM64 edition and 130 seconds (under emulation) for the Intel64/AMD64 edition (optimization level O3).

 To build `praat_barren`, create a folder `praatsb`, and define

     # in Ubuntu:~/.bash_aliases
     alias praatb-build="( cd ~/praatsb &&\
         rsync -rptvz $ORIGINAL_SOURCES/ $EXCLUDES . &&\
-        cp makefiles/makefile.defs.linux.barren makefile.defs &&\
+        cp makefiles/makefile.defs.linux.barren-clang makefile.defs &&\
         make -j15 )"
     alias praatb="~/praatsb/praat_barren"
     alias praatb-run="praatb-build && praatb"